-Persons with co-occurring mental and substance abuse disorders must address both issues if there is any hope for them to become fully rehabilitated.
-Some individuals take drugs or alcohol to relieve symptoms of mental health problems, and some individuals take drugs which then, in turn, causes symptoms which are identical to mental health issues, such as anxiety and depression.
-Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to correctly treat real mental health disorders in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and productive.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
+Some individuals take drugs to alleviate symptoms of mental health complications, and some individuals take drugs which then, in turn, brings about symptoms which mimic mental health disorders, such as anxiety and depression.
+Addiction rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health disorders in tandem with any other substance abuse treatment that is done with the person.
+This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and healthy.

-It is not unusual for persons with HIV/AIDS to end up in a drug rehab center in search of help for serious addiction problems.
-Often people who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
-Persons with HIV/AIDS deserve effective treatment just like any otherwise healthy addicted person.
-Substance abuse rehabilitation centers that accept and cater to persons with HIV/AIDS offer specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to rehabilitation are resolved so that they can overcome their addiction and maintain a drug-free lifestyle.
+It is not unusual for persons with HIV/AIDS to end up in an addiction treatment program in search of help for serious addiction problems.
+Sometimes individuals who abuse drugs and alcohol are predisposed to such diseases because of certain circumstances which afflict the drug culture such as sharing dirty syringes to inject drugs or participating in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
+Persons with HIV/AIDS should have effective treatment just like any otherwise healthy addicted individual.
+Drug treatment facilities that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to rehabilitation are resolved so that they can overcome their addiction once and for all.

 Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is obtainable at certain drug and alcohol treatment facilities across the nation which understand the unique needs and challenges which gays and lesbians will encounter during recovery.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, however it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or alienate them because of their sexual preference.
+A specialized curriculum and treatment environment which is conducive to the needs of gays and lesbians is available at certain drug treatment programs across the nation which recognize the unique needs and challenges which gays and lesbians will encounter during treatment.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, although it can be beneficial for gays and lesbians to be in a supportive setting which doesn't judge them or alienate them due to their sexual preference.

-Whether it is evident or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehabilitation centers which are prepared to treat seniors and older adults who are in need of treatment for addiction problems.
+Whether it is apparent or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug treatment programs which are prepared to treat seniors and older adults who are in need of treatment for addiction issues.
 Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to locate treatment before any long term consequences arise.
+It is beneficial for seniors and older adults to find treatment before any long term consequences come about.

-Self payment substance abuse treatment facilities are a great alternative to other types of rehab programs i.e. private medical insurance and state funded facilities.
-Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug rehab facilities are a great alternative to other types of rehabilitation centers i.e. private medical insurance and state funded facilities.
+People who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse treatment program.
-In order to learn more about self payment at a specific program, make contact with a substance abuse treatment facility and ask about their payment options.
-It is a good idea to contact several programs so that you have a comparison of your choices regarding rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
+In order to learn more about self payment at a specific program, make contact with a substance abuse rehab program and inquire as to their payment options.
+It is a good idea to contact a number of facilities so that you have an understanding of your choices with regards to treatment options and payment options.

 Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other factors such as whether or not the individual has dependents and if they receive any other financial assistance.
-Medicaid may possibly even cover the costs associated with drug or alcohol rehabilitation, and there are many drug and alcohol rehabilitation facilities throughout the country which are covered through Medicaid.
-Many drug treatment facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of such a program.
+Eligibility for Medicaid is dependent on income and other circumstances including whether or not the person has dependents and if they receive any other assistance.
+Medicaid may even cover the costs associated with drug rehab, and there are many drug rehabilitation facilities throughout the country which are covered through Medicaid.
+Most drug and alcohol rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full rewards of such a program.

-Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer affordable health insurance to those individuals who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug rehab centers around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse treatment services.
-To find out which rehab facilities will accept state financed insurance, consult a substance abuse treatment advisor.
+Some people are covered through state financed insurance because they do not qualify for Medicaid.
+Some states however offer state financed health insurance to those who cannot afford private health insurance plans.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehabilitation programs around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient substance abuse treatment services.
+To find out which rehabilitation programs will accept state financed insurance, speak with a drug treatment advisor.

-Military health insurance normally pertains to TRICARE and is a normally recognized insurance for certain drug treatment programs.
-A drug rehab that accepts military insurance will commonly accept most other types of insurance as well.
-TRICARE typically covers detox, rehab and outpatient treatment.
+Military health insurance typically pertains to TRICARE and is a typically accepted insurance for specific drug rehabilitation centers.
+A drug rehab that accepts military insurance will normally accept most other types of insurance as well.
+TRICARE typically covers detoxification, rehab and outpatient treatment.